redhat-developer/vscode-knative/USAGE_DATA.md

 ### Usage Data

-* when the extension is activated
+* When the extension is activated
-* when following command(s) contributed by extension is executed
+* When following command(s) contributed by extension is executed
-    * command's ID
+    * Command's ID
-    * command's error message (in case of exception)
+    * Command's error message (in case of exception)
-    * command's specific data like kn version, fn version and to check which command user has used.
+    * Command's specific data like kn version, fn version and to check which command user has used.
-* when the extension is deactivated
+* When the extension is deactivated
 * Following are the commands which send data to telemetry.
     * Build and Deploy command.
     * Create function command.
     * Invoke function command.
+    * Run function command.
+    * Undeploy function command.
+    * Configure function command.